This page contains limited information about the 2020 Ale Trail. For the most up to date information, visit the Reading Ale Trail Facebook Group.

 Q. Why do I have to pay to do the Trail?

-A. We are charging a £1 returnable deposit due to the limited number of booklets available this year (700).
-This hopefully means that only people committed to finishing the Ale Trail use the stocks and not people taking fistfuls for their friends etc. The £1 deposit can be reclaimed at the Membership and Information stand at the Beer Festival.
+A. We are charging a £1 fee due to the limited number of booklets available this year (700).
+This hopefully means that only people committed to finishing the Ale Trail use the stocks and not people taking fistfuls for their friends etc.

 Q. Where are the booklets?